poteznyszymon/weatherApp/README.md

 # weatherApp
-Simple gui python app using open weather api
+Simple python app using tkinter as gui and open weather api for weather current weather informations.